We will tackle the following questions in groups.

 [ 08.html ]

 a.
 Draw class diagram in the UML that fits the above grammar.
-The diagram should show the classes: Expression, Literal, Variable, FunctionCall, and Function.
+The diagram should show the classes: Expression, Number, Variable, FunctionCall, and Function.
 It should also show the relationships between them and show argument as a role_name.

 Click [ ole1a.gif ] to see an answer.